 Most Pulumi users don’t need to know about this detail, however we are proud to be building on the work of others, and contributing our own open source back to this vibrant ecosystem, and thought you should know.

-In the event you’d like to add new providers, or understand how this integration works, please check out the Pulumi Terraform bridge repo.
+In the event you’d like to add new providers, or understand how this integration works, check out the Pulumi Terraform bridge repo.
 This bridge is fully open source and makes it easy to create new Pulumi providers out of existing Terraform Providers.

-Converting From Terraform
+Converting From Terraform to Pulumi

 Using Pulumi and Terraform Side-by-Side

 Pulumi supports consuming local or remote Terraform state from your Pulumi programs.
 This helps with incremental adoption, whereby you continue managing a subset of your infrastructure with Terraform while you incrementally move to Pulumi.

 For example, maybe you would like to keep your VPC and low-level network definitions written in Terraform so as to avoid any disruption, or maybe some of the team would like to stay on Terraform for now and make a shift in the future.
 Using the state reference support described previously, you can author higher-level infrastructure in Pulumi that consumes the Terraform-provisioned VPC information (such as the VPC ID, Subnet IDs, etc.), making the co-existence of Pulumi and Terraform easy to automate.

 To learn more, see Referencing Terraform State in our Adopting Pulumi user guide.